 10. Mix well and Set aside for 10 mins.
-Grease the plates and keep aside.
-You can also place a cashew in each mould.
+Drizzle a few drops of oil on each idli plate.
+Grease them and keep aside.
+Optionally place fried cashew in each mould.

 11. After 10 mins, the batter turns slightly thick.
 If it is too thick then add 1 to 2 tbsps more water to bring it to a thick consistency like that of idli batter.
 The batter must be thick and not of pouring consistency.
 Add water only as needed.
 You can also skip water depending on the kind of oats used.

-Transfer lemon juice, finely grated carrots, chopped beans and peas.
-Few coriander leaves too.
+Transfer lemon juice, finely grated carrots, peas (optional) & few coriander leaves.
 Do not use too much carrots it lends a sweetish flavor.

-12. First get the steamer ready with water – about to come to a boil.
-Then add ½ tsp baking soda or 1 tsp eno.
+12. First get the steamer ready with 1.5 to 2 cups water like you do for the regular idli.
+When the water is getting hot, about to come to a boil, then add ½ teaspoon baking soda or 1 teaspoon fruit salt – eno.
 You can also reduce 1 to 2 pinches of soda.
 Mix well.
 You will begin to see bubbles in the mixture.
 The mixture has to go right away for steaming otherwise the idli will turn dense.

 How to make oats idli

 13. This recipe makes around 8 to 9 idlis.
 Pour the batter to the greased plates.
-Put the idli stand inside.
+Put the idli stand inside when the water comes to a boil.
 Cover and steam for 11 to 12 mins on a high flame.
 The color of the idli depends on the kind of oats used.
 I had used rolled oats, hence the yellowish color.

 14. Allow them to cool down a bit.
-Grease a spoon or knife and remove the idli.
+Dip a spoon or knife in water and remove the oats idli.

 Serve oats idli hot with chutney or sambar.
-Best served hot.
+These are best served hot.